AimLight/FizzBuzz-CI-CD/docs/source/PartV.rst

    :scale: 50 %
    :align: center

+But that's the case when everything is ok.
+We are happy.

 Failing the test
 ***************************

-But that's the case when everything is ok.
-We are happy.
-Now a new and innovative idea comes to our mind.
+Now a new and innovative idea comes to my mind.
 Why overcomplicate the code, why do we start from ``15``?
 Let's sort everything again, the code will like so nice!
 So, we change the ``fizzbuzz`` code to the following one:
 ::